ddev/ddev/docs/content/developers/building-contributing.md

 chmod +x ddev && mv ddev ~/.local/bin/ddev
 ```

-Verify the replacement worked by running `ddev version`.
+Now, close and reopen your terminal, and verify the replacement worked by running `ddev version`.
 The output should be something like `DDEV version v1.22.3-39-gfbb878843`, instead of the regular `DDEV version v1.22.3`.

-You need to restart DDEV, to download the Docker images that it needs
+You need to run `ddev poweroff` and `ddev start` to download the Docker images that it needs.

-After you’re done, you can delete your downloaded binary and re-install the latest DDEV:
+After you’re done testing, you can delete your downloaded binary, restart your terminal, and again use the standard DDEV:

 ```
 rm ~/.local/bin/ddev
-sudo apt install ddev
 ```

 ## Open in Gitpod